guides8 min read

 PF: UTG r 250, HJ c, BTN c, BB f.
 F: [Ks 9d 4h] UTG b 400, HJ f, BTN c.
 T: [7s] UTG x, BTN b 800, UTG c.
 R: [2c] UTG x, BTN b 2000, UTG f.

 That is a complete hand in about 40 words.
-Every action, every street, every bet size — all captured in a format any poker player can read instantly.
+Every action, every street, and every bet size are captured in a format most poker players can parse quickly.

 Card and Hand Notation